microsoft/ccf-app-samples/decentralize-authz-app/README.md

 ## Overview

-The CCF network will be used to host a decentralized authorization service where different parties with membership (insurance providers, physicians and hospitals) will be able to manage the users and their roles for a shared healthcare services portal.
-A portal user could belong to one or more organizations (a hospital, an insurance provider or a physicians practice) and have a specific role in each organization.
+The CCF network will be used to host a decentralized authorization service where different parties with membership (for example insurance providers, physicians and hospitals) will be able to manage the users and their roles.
+A user could belong to one or more organizations (for example, a hospital, an insurance provider or a physicians practice) and have a specific role in each organization.
 A user's organization and role is collectively called a Claim.

 ## Architecture